KooroshMasoomi/Password_Generator/README.md

 LENGTH = 10
 ```

-### You can also change the length of the password by entering the file entry:
+### You can also change the length of the password by entering the entry.

 <br>